GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 -   The `context` value for the request, established by the `ProxyHTTPGCS` function in `main.go`.
 -   The `output` and `input`, which are required in the entrypoint for a Cloud Run HTTP service.
-    These areguments are passed through without modification to the backend code.
+    These arguments are passed through without modification to the backend code.
 -   `LoggingOnly`, which is defined in the `pipelines.go` file.
 It is a filter pipeline that simply logs requests.

 The `LoggingOnly` pipeline definition is simple: